Vidyut Jammwal: Early career and recognition (2011 – 2012)

-Turning point in acting career and success (2013-present)
+Martial arts films (2013–present)

 Jammwal later acted in Hindi-language film Commando as a protagonist and performing real-world combat-based action without the aid of stuntmen.
 The film was showcased internationally for the first time in July 2013 at the Fantasia Film Fest in Montreal, followed by a screening at the Fantastic Fest in Texas in September 2013.
 He received positive feedback from international media and action directors, calling him India's answer to Bruce Lee and Tony Jaa.
 After the success of Commando, he played a sharpshooter cop in Tigmanshu Dhulia's Bullett Raja.
 In 2014, he played a supporting role in the Tamil-language film Anjaan, alongside Suriya.
 In 2017, he starred in Commando 2, the sequel to Commando, which became a box office success.
 Baadshaho was his next release that year in which he played Major Seher Singh, the movie did average business worldwide.

 In 2019, Jammwal starred in American director Chuck Russell's first Bollywood film Junglee and Commando 3.
 The latter saw him returning to the Commando series and became the most successful film in the franchise.
 His next project was Tigmanshu Dhulia's Yaara, an official remake of the French film Les Lyonnais.
 Yaara was one of three films Vidyut signed for – the other two being large format films by director Ram Madhvani, creating an aura similar to the Hollywood flick 300.
 In 2020, he appeared in an action thriller Khuda Haafiz which was inspired from real life events.
 The movie became his biggest opener ever and its sequel Khuda Haafiz Chapter II was announced with same leads.
+Hosted the show India’s Ultimate Warrior on Discovery, a series featuring Vidyut Jammwal.
 He also played the lead role in the movie Sanak.
+In 2024, Jammwal starred in the sports action film Crakk which he also produced; it emerged a major failure.
+Next up for Jammwal, he will be appearing in the upcoming Street Fighter movie as Dhalsim.
+It will mark his debut in Hollywood.